weinrich15/NXRMscripts/README.md

 This is intended to be a collection of scripts built and proven in real world enterprise environments by Sonatype Commercial customers.
-They are generously shared by professional paying customer - not some freeloading unreliable open-source hippies.
+They are generously shared by professional paying customer (not freeloading unreliable open-source hippies).

-The Fine Print
+The Fine Print:

 This is not a Sonatype product.
 These scripts are NOT SUPPORTED or waranteed by Sonatype or any contributor.
-Do NOT file Sonatype support tickets focussed on these scripts (in context of the script) If you are a commercial Sonatype customer you may be eligible for support on product specific features in the scripts.
+Do NOT file Sonatype support tickets focussed on these scripts (in context of the script).
+Dont even mention them.
+If you are a commercial Sonatype customer you may be eligible for support on product specific features in the scripts.

 Remember: